 Today, you can enjoy traditional wines, some that are directly descended from 15th-century Spanish varieties as well innovative new blends.

 You’ll want to visit the oldest winery in the Americas when you’re in Parras Valley.
 Casa Madero is about a two-hour drive from the closest airport, Monterrey.
 It’s best to visit during harvest festivities in August, where you can stomp on grapes with locals in the facilities.
 Stay late and enjoy a traditional dinner aftward, paired with your choice of 20 different varieties of wine.

-If romantic wine regions don’t come to mind when you think of Germany, you haven’t visited the Moselle Valley.
+If romantic wine regions don’t come to mind when you think of Germany, you haven’t visited the Mosel Valley.
 The steeply terraced vineyards on either side of the winding river traverse through historic towns and castles in Germany’s most prestigious wine region.
 The history of winemaking in the area dates to the Romans.
-Today Moselle Valley is a premier location for a wine-lovers vacation, with various Rieslings, Spätburgunder, Müller-Thurgau, Pinot Blanc, and more.
+Today, Mosel is a premier location for a wine-lovers vacation, especially for lovers of German Riesling.

-The Riesling of the area was first mentioned in 1435.
-The fame of the region followed wine-drinkers love of Riesling.
-In the 1700s, Riesling became the wine of choice for the king of Saxony, and the Moselle Valley became more popular.
+The most famous grape variety here, Riesling was first mentioned in 1435.
+In the 1700s, Riesling became the wine of choice for the king of Saxony, and the Mosel Valley gained popularity.

 Today you can tour old Roman buildings, medieval castles, and wineries dating from over a thousand years ago.

-Moselle Valley wineries are best discovered on foot, and there are several hiking tours in the area.
-You can book a guided tour in the Moselle Valley with a wine and culture expert.
+Mosel Valley wineries are best discovered on foot, and there are several hiking tours in the area.
+You can book a guided tour of the Mosel Valley with a wine and culture expert.
 How do you book a Mosel Valley tour?
 You must contact an expert individually to ask for their availability, or you can do self-guided tours following these trails.
 Don’t forget to visit Staffelter Hof — the oldest winery in Germany.